-Raymond G. Farmer was appointed by Governor Nikki Haley to serve as Director for the South Carolina Department of Insurance November 13, 2012.
-With more than 33 years' experience, Mr. Farmer received his degree in insurance from the University of Southern Mississippi and earned his law degree from Atlanta's John Marshall Law School.
+Raymond G. Farmer was appointed by South Carolina Governor Nikki Haley to serve as Director for the South Carolina Department of Insurance on November 13, 2012.
+With more than 40 years’ experience, Farmer earned his bachelor’s degree in insurance from the University of Southern Mississippi and earned his law degree from Atlanta’s John Marshall Law School.

 Farmer is a native of Atlanta, and he and his wife, Gayle, have two children and five grandchildren.